DmitriyG228/docs/content/blog/vexa-v0-2-google-meet-transcription-api.md

 curl -H "X-API-Key: YOUR_CLIENT_API_KEY" \
   https://gateway.dev.vexa.ai/transcripts/google_meet/xxx-xxxx-xxx
 ```
-*(See full API details and response format in our [API Documentation](https://api.dev.vexa.ai/docs) - link TBC)*
+*(See full API details and response format in our [API Documentation](https://api.dev.vexa.ai/docs))*

 **Building an Open Foundation:**

 This release isn't just about the Google Meet bot; it establishes the foundation of our **scalable, open-source microservices architecture**.
 This design ensures reliability and performance, paving the way for future support for platforms like Zoom and Microsoft Teams, direct audio streaming, and advanced features like real-time LLM processing and knowledge extraction (RAG).

-Vexa aims to be an **open-source**, enterprise-grade alternative to recall.ai, built with secure corporate environments in mind where data security, transparency, and compliance are crucial.
+Vexa aims to be an **[open-source](https://github.com/Vexa-ai/vexa)**, enterprise-grade alternative to recall.ai, built with secure corporate environments in mind where data security, transparency, and compliance are crucial.
 While this specific API endpoint is currently cloud-based for the beta, **self-deployment of the entire open-source stack** remains a core part of our long-term vision.
+Read more about self-hosting options in our [Deployment Guide](https://github.com/Vexa-ai/vexa/blob/main/DEPLOYMENT.md).

 **Closed Beta Access:**